binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### [SSH](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#ssh)
 ![](images/ThreatTags/PreventionVERYEASY.png)

-We covered fingerprinting of SSH in the Processes and Practises chapter under the [Reconnaissance](#process-and-practises-penetration-testing-reconnaissance-service-fingerprinting-other-services) section.
+We covered fingerprinting of SSH under the Reconnaissance section of the Processes and Practises chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Here we will discuss what you can do to harden SSH.

 _Todo_